 Some students enrol in courses that they are not interested in and then drop out.
 Beware of things like peer pressure (‘I picked the same course as my friend’), family expectations (‘It’s what my mum and dad wanted me to do’), lack of direction (‘I don’t know what I want to do and this course is closest to home’) or misguided perceptions (‘My ATAR was better than I thought and I didn’t want to “waste” it’).
 Doing some research will help you make the right choice.

 Also think about whether you want to study full-time, part-time or by distance/online.
 The pattern of attendance is indicated in each course description available through the course search.
 Many, but not all, courses are offered full-time and part-time, while some are only offered online.
-A very small number of institutions also offer distance education courses through direct application.

 What are my chances of being selected for a specific course?